Ariana James Looks Super Hot In Green Shorts And Matching Top

 To strike a pose, Ariana stood with her legs spread apart, kept a hand on her waist, and ran her fingers through her hair.
 She lifted her chin, gazed straight into the camera, and seductively parted her lips.

 Ariana added a caption in Spanish, and according to a Google translation, she wished her fans a happy weekend and sent them positive energy and kisses.
-The stunner also informed users that her sexy outfit was from the Miami-based online clothing retailer, Samiya Boutique.
+The stunner also informed users that her chic outfit was from the Miami-based online clothing retailer Samiya Boutique.

 Within less than 30 minutes of going live, the picture amassed more than 10,000 likes.
 In addition to that, several of Ariana’s ardent admirers flocked to the comments section and shared 350-plus messages in which they praised her amazing figure, her beautiful looks, and her incredible sense of style.